 This horse, which died in Russia in 1909, may have been the last individual related to the original wild horses, known as tarpans.
 No true tarpans survive today.

 WRITING – 3200 BCE – Mesopotamia

-Written language evolved from pictures and other symbols into proto-writing, and then true writing.
-Sumerian archaic cuneiform script was invented independently around 3200 BCE, although the first true written texts do not appear until about 2600 BCE.
+Written language evolved from pictures and other symbols first into proto-writing, and then into true writing.
+Sumerian archaic cuneiform script was invented around 3200 BCE, although the first true written texts do not appear until about 2600 BCE.
 The first Egyptian hieroglyphics date to 3400-3200 BCE; the Indus script of Ancient India dates to 3200 BCE; and Chinese characters date to 1600-1200 BCE, but there is debate about whether these were independent discoveries or derived from pre-existing scripts.
 The Phoenicians began to develop the first phonetic writing system between 2000 and 1000 BCE.
 Mesoamerican cultures developed writing systems independently, with the Olmecs of Mexico the earliest, beginning about 900-600 BCE.

 This is an example of Sumerian cuneiform script in about 2600 BCE.